ibm-cloud-docs/bare-metal/baremetal-provision-popular.md

     </tr>
     </TBODY>
     </table>
 3. In the Storage Disks section, the Storage Disk is already selected for your Popular servers selection.
-Expand the Add-ons section if you want to add EVault Backup to your server.
+Expand the Add-ons section if you want to add IBM Cloud Backup to your server.
 4. In the Network Interface section, select the Uplink Port Speeds.
 Expand the Add-ons section to select the appropriate options or use the default values.
 4. Review your order.
 4. If you have a promo code to apply to your order, expand Apply Promo Code.